Intoxication And Workplace Injuries

 Generally, employees who suffer work-related injuries are eligible to receive workers’ compensation benefits, regardless of whether negligence led to their harm.
 There are exceptions, though, such as when an employee’s injury is caused by the employee’s intoxication.
 An employer attempting to deny an employee workers’ compensation benefits due to intoxication faces a high burden of proof.
 In many instances, even if the employer can show that the employee consumed alcohol prior to the injury, the employee may be owed benefits.
 If your employer argues that you are not owed workers’ compensation benefits due to intoxication, it is critical to speak to an attorney who can protect your interests.
-The capable New Jersey work injury lawyers at the Law Offices of Jonathan F. Marshall have ample experience handling complicated claims.
+The capable lawyers at New Jersey Workers Compensation Lawyer of The Law Offices of Jonathan F. Marshall have ample experience handling complicated claims.
 We understand the connection between intoxication and workplace injuries.

 Intoxication And Eligibility For Workers’ Compensation Benefits

 Under the New Jersey Workers’ Compensation Act, employers are obligated to provide benefits to employees who suffer harm due to accidental injuries that occur during the course of employment and arise out of work-related activities.
 The goal of the Act is to afford workers’ compensation coverage to as many employees as possible, so injured employees may generally recover benefits regardless of fault.
 Certain factors bar the recovery of benefits, however, such as an employee’s intoxication at the time of an injury.
 Regarding intoxication and workplace injuries, the Act provides that when an employee’s intoxication is the proximate cause of an employee’s injury or death, the employer does not owe the employee workers’ compensation benefits.